striderzz/ImageSearchApp/README.md

 # ImageSearchApp
- Image Search Webapp using Unsplash API
+image search app utilizing the Unsplash API to retrieve image data, made using vanilla JavaScript, HTML5, and CSS3.